XLSForm/xlsform.github.io/xlsform-standard.md

 ##### Skipping

-One neat feature of XLSForm is the ability to skip a group of questions by combining grouping with relevant syntax, as described above.
+One neat feature of XLSForm is the ability to skip a group of questions by combining the group feature with relevant syntax.
 If you want to skip a group of questions all at once, put the relevant attribute at the beginning of a group like follows:

 |               |       |      |     |
 | ------------- | ----- | ----- |----- |